Communism

 Communism in its modern form grew out of the socialist movement in 19th-century Europe that argued capitalism caused the misery of urban factory workers.
 In 1848, Karl Marx and Friedrich Engels offered a new definition of communism in The Communist Manifesto.
 In the 20th century, Communist governments espousing Marxism–Leninism came to power, (Note: Communism is capitalized by scholars when referring to Communist party-ruled states and governments, which are considered to be proper nouns as a result.
 Following scholar Joel Kovel, sociologist Sara Diamond wrote: "I use uppercase 'C' Communism to refer to actually existing governments and movements and lowercase 'c' communism to refer to the varied movements and political currents organized around the ideal of a classless society."
 The Black Book of Communism also adopted such distinction, stating that communism exists since millennia, while Communism (used in reference to Leninist and Marxist–Leninist communism as applied by Communist states in the 20th century) only began in 1917.
 Alan M. Wald wrote: "In order to tackle complex and often misunderstood political-literary relationships, I have adopted methods of capitalization in this book that may deviate from editorial norms practiced at certain journals and publishing houses.
 In particular, I capitalize 'Communist' and 'Communism' when referring to official parties of the Third International, but not when pertaining to other adherents of Bolshevism or revolutionary Marxism (which encompasses small-'c' communists such as Trotskyists, Bukharinists, council communists, and so forth)."
 In 1994, Communist Party USA activist Irwin Silber wrote: "When capitalized, the International Communist Movement refers to the formal organizational structure of the pro-Soviet Communist Parties.
 In lower case, the international communist movement is a more generic term referring to the general movement for communism.") first in the Soviet Union with the 1917 Russian Revolution, then in Eastern Europe, Asia, and other regions after World War II.
 By the 1920s, communism had become one of the two dominant types of socialism in the world, the other being social democracy.
+Communist parties have been described as radical left or far-left.
+(Note: Communism is generally considered to be among the more radical ideologies of the political left.
+Unlike far-right politics, for which there is general consensus among scholars on what it entails and its grouping (e.g. various academic handbooks studies), far-left politics have been difficult to characterize, particularly where they begin on the political spectrum, other than the general consensus of being to the left of a standard political left, or because far-left and hard left are considered to be pejoratives that imply they are marginal.
+In regards to communism and communist parties and movements, some scholars narrow the far left to their left, while others include them by broadening it to be the left of mainstream socialist, social-democratic, and labourist parties.
+In general, they agree that there are various subgroupings within far-left politics, such as the radical left and the extreme left.)